There are many frameworks: funnels, journeys, flywheels, cadences, playbooks… How do we make sense of it all?

 Now that Henry needs to address this problem, he begins to search for solutions.
 The intensity of the search is usually consistent with the intensity of the pain or aspiration.

-As he searches for solutions, Henry will encounter marketing efforts.
+As he searches for solutions, Henry will encounter marketing efforts shaped by a solid marketing planning framework.
 These marketing messages will attempt to:

 - Make him aware of a specific brand